open-mmlab/mmselfsup/README.md

 | PASCAL VOC07+12 Object Detection | [MoCo](http://openaccess.thecvf.com/content_CVPR_2020/papers/He_Momentum_Contrast_for_Unsupervised_Visual_Representation_Learning_CVPR_2020_paper.pdf)                      |                                                 |
 | COCO17 Object Detection          | [MoCo](http://openaccess.thecvf.com/content_CVPR_2020/papers/He_Momentum_Contrast_for_Unsupervised_Visual_Representation_Learning_CVPR_2020_paper.pdf)                      |                                                 |

-## License

-This project is released under the [Apache 2.0 license](LICENSE).

-## Changelog
+## Change Log

 v0.1.0 was released in 15/06/2020.
 Please refer to [CHANGELOG.md](docs/CHANGELOG.md) for details and release history.

-## Benchmark and model zoo

 ## Installation

 Please refer to [INSTALL.md](docs/INSTALL.md) for installation and dataset preparation.

 ## Get Started

 Please see [GETTING_STARTED.md](docs/GETTING_STARTED.md) for the basic usage of OpenSelfSup.

+## Benchmark and Model Zoo

+Please refer to [MODEL_ZOO.md](docs/MODEL_ZOO.md) for for a comprehensive set of pre-trained models and benchmarks.

 ## Contributing

-We appreciate all contributions to improve MMDetection.
-Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.
+We appreciate all contributions to improve OpenSelfSup.
+Please refer to [CONTRIBUTING.md](docs/CONTRIBUTING.md) for the contributing guideline.

+## License

+This project is released under the [Apache 2.0 license](LICENSE).

 ## Citation